 1. The SPIN Selling Playbook

 The SPIN Selling Playbook is a classic for a reason.
-Developed by Neil Rackham after studying thousands of successful sales calls, it’s not about pushy tactics but about guiding the buyer to their own conclusions.
+Developed by Neil Rackham after studying thousands of successful sales calls, it's not about pushy tactics but about guiding the buyer to their own conclusions.
+For a deeper look at adapting this methodology for modern selling, see our guide on SPIN selling in 2026.
 This is one of the most effective sales playbook examples for complex, high-value B2B sales where understanding the customer’s world is critical.

 The method centers on a sequence of four question types: Situation, Problem, Implication, and Need-payoff.
 Instead of leading with a product pitch, reps use this framework to uncover deep-seated issues and build a case for change with the buyer.
 It's a consultative approach that positions the seller as a trusted advisor.